Posts Tagged ‘high school scholarships’

 VFW Scout of the Year Scholarship

 For Boy Scouts only.
-Must have recieved a Boy Scout Eagle Award, a Venture Scouting Silver Award or a Sea Scout Quartermaster Award to participate in this VFW scholarship.
-This scholarship program is more specific in nature and is not nearly as accessable as the Patriot’s Pen & the Voice of Democracy Scholarship Competition.
+Must have received a Boy Scout Eagle Award, a Venture Scouting Silver Award or a Sea Scout Quartermaster Award to participate in this VFW scholarship.
+This scholarship program is more specific in nature and is not nearly as accessible as the Patriot’s Pen & the Voice of Democracy Scholarship Competition.
 March 1st deadline. *For further information on the scouting scholarships, email questions to bhaney@vfw.org or call (816) 756-3390, Ext.
 195.

 *For questions on any of the above VFW scholarship programs call the VFW National Programs office at 816-968-1117.